Section 230 Isn't A Subsidy; It's A Rule Of Civil Procedure

 It's a very fair point.
 Most of the political demands to repeal Section 230 betray a profound ignorance of what Section 230 does, why, or how.
 That disconnect between policy understanding and policy demands means that those demands to repeal the law will only create more problems while not actually solving any of the problems currently being complained about.

 Unfortunately, however, Senator Schatz's next tweet revealed his own misunderstanding.
+[Update: per this tweet, it wasn't his misunderstanding his next tweet revealed but rather the misunderstanding of other Senators who have proposed other sorts of "reforms" he was taking issue with.
+Apologies to Senator Schatz for misstating.]
 "I have a bipartisan bill that proposes changes to 230, but repeal is absurd.
 The platforms are irresponsible, but we should not have a government panel handing out immunity like it's a hunting license.
 We must rein in big tech via 230 reform and antitrust law, not lazy stunts."

 I have a bipartisan bill that proposes changes to 230, but repeal is absurd.
 The platforms are irresponsible, but we should not have a government panel handing out immunity like it’s a hunting license.
 We must rein in big tech via 230 reform and antitrust law, not lazy stunts.